 - Need to read buyback terms and conditions

-Zales is a well-known jewelry store that has been selling jewelry for 90 years.
+Zales is a well-known jewelry store that has been selling jewelry for 90 years, and even where I got my engagement ring from.
 They offer both a Lifetime Diamond Commitment (for diamond purchases over $200) and Zales Gold Exchange.

 According to their Lifetime Diamond Commitment, Zales has a lifetime guaranteed trade-in value for Zales diamond bridal sets, solitaire rings, solitaire earrings, necklaces, or solitaire pendants.
 This does not include lab-created diamonds.
 You must have a valid Zales sales receipt for the item you are trading in.

 You will receive credit towards your next diamond jewelry purchase if the new item costs at least twice what you paid for the jewelry you are trading in.
 Zales guarantees that the item you trade will be valued at 100% of its original net purchase price for Zales store credit.

 Zales Gold Exchange is a good place to get cash for your gold and platinum jewelry.
 They offer free shipping and insurance up to $500.
 Zales Gold Exchange will also send you a recording of your package being opened, unpacked, and weighed, for your peace of mind.

 They will also tell you in advance what their offer is, which is based on the afternoon London Fix.
 When you accept their offer, a check will be mailed to you within 2 days.
 If you do not like their offer, you can return their uncashed check within 30 days and they will return your jewelry to you for free.

 KAY Jewelers is another reputable jeweler to sell your jewelry at.
 You can go right into the store to sell pieces or even trade in the diamond items you previously purchased at KAY.